 Hennie Kuiper turns Alpe d’Huez orange.
 Stage 17, 1977

 Five years later and swapping Ventoux for the Alps, we reach Hennie Kuiper’s victory on Alpe d’Huez and Thevenet’s self-proclaimed hardest day.
 Van Impe, the winner of the previous Tour, escaped early and looked to use his renowned climbing strength to solo up Alpe d’Huez for stage success and the GC lead.
 Thevenet was in yellow and set about chasing the lone leader towing Dutch duo Hennie Kuiper and Joop Zoetemelk up the early slopes.
-He grew frustrated with the pair’s lack of turns as both Dutchman forced Thevenet to make the pace and defend his jersey.
+He grew frustrated with the pair’s lack of turns as both Dutchmen forced Thevenet to make the pace and defend his jersey.

 Van Impe’s surge was wrecked when he collided with a television car that badly damaged his rear wheel.
 Behind, Kuiper attacked Thevenet and raced passed Van Impe towards certain stage glory.
 The gap grew bigger and Thevenet’s focus turned to protecting his position in the GC.